 Number of Residential Units Open Space Standard 1 4 None 5 25 The development shall provide: One balcony, patio, or roof terrace for at least 50% of all residential units fronting on a street, civic/open space, forecourt, or courtyard; or One playground or other private open space amenity.
 All other private open spaces are optional.
+The other private open spaces are optional.
 26-50 The development shall provide: One balcony, patio, or roof terrace for at least 50% of all residential units fronting on a street, civic/open space, forecourt, or courtyard; and Any 2 of the other private open space types on the list in Table 9.2 Over 50 The development shall provide at least one public civic/open space such as a plaza, square, or green described in Table 9.3.